reactjs/react.dev/content/docs/reference-react-component.md

 ### Commonly Used Lifecycle Methods

-The methods in this section are used most often.
-The vast majority of your components shouldn't need to implement any other lifecycle methods.
+The methods in this section cover the vast majority of use cases you'll encounter creating React components.

-**You can see them all on this [interactive lifecycle diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/).**
+**For a visual reference, check out [this interactive lifecycle diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/).**

 ### `render()`